Smart-Blueprints/configuracion_de_esp32/README.md

 ---

-## 📜 License
+## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT License 📜 .
 See the [LICENSE](LICENSE) file for details.

 ---